Updated on 22 July, 2026

 Migration procedure

-If the plugin is active during migration, it might regenerate the encrypt keys, rendering existing 2FA configurations invalid.
+If the plugin is active during migration, it might regenerate the encryption keys, rendering existing 2FA configurations invalid.

 To avoid this: